 If you’re retaining water, snack on some melon!
 It helps flush out excess water from your system and because it’s loaded with potassium, it acts as a natural electrolyte!

 Carrots are very high in fiber and potassium and can help kick your digestive system into gear.
+Carrots are full of antioxidants which helps with vision and promotes gut health, and wards off bloating.

 Onions can help gastrointestinal issues and also kick your digestive system into gear.